 – searching libraries for anything to explain my scar and what caused it.

-Although I’m a “hot body”, I would never go without a shirt, even at home or on hot or steamy summer days.
+Although I’m a “hot body”, I would never go without a shirt, even at home or on Sydney’s typically hot or steamy summer days.

 I well remember the horrible hot flushes and racing heart that underlined the state of my inner self whenever I felt “discovered” or “exposed”.

-But “get over it” I did!
+So, “get over it” I did!

 I’ve learnt a great deal about my PS story and how I’ve reacted to it – but almost all from web-based sources and interactions.